51Degrees/specifications/pipeline-specification/packaging-and-structure.md

 ensure that distributed library artifacts are used.
 However, this would make regression testing of the examples more complicated during the release cycle.

+For more details, see [required examples](required-examples.md).

+## Tests

+Automated tests and expected to be present in the same repository as the API code and will be run as part of CI/CD workflows.
+For more details, see [automated testing](automated-testing.md).

-## Test Data
+### Test Data

 We recommend that for convenience, test data of some kind is distributed with library code and examples.
 We also recommend that alternative means of updating test data are provided.

-<span style="color:yellow">Maybe also worth to mention that unit tests are expected to reside in library code repository
-and be run as part of the CI / build workflow. </span>